The Superior Spider-Man

 The series is a continuation of the long running series The Amazing Spider-Man, which concluded with The Amazing Spider-Man #700.
 The Superior Spider-Man also crosses over into other Spider-Man titles such as Avenging Spider-Man and its superseding title Superior Spider-Man Team-Up, in addition to other Marvel titles.
-The series ended with issue 31, which determined the fate of Parker's mind, and was followed up by a relaunch of The Amazing Spider-Man series, with the new volume depicting Parker regaining his body and the Spider-Man mantle.
+The series ended with issue #31, which determined the fate of Parker's mind, and was followed up by a relaunch of The Amazing Spider-Man series, with the new volume depicting Parker regaining his body and the Spider-Man mantle.
+Despite The Superior Spider-Man being considered a different series to The Amazing Spider-Man, the first 33 issue run goes towards the legacy numbering of The Amazing Spider-Man acting as issues 701–733.
+In December 2013, the series returned for five issues, numbered 700.1 through 700.5, with the first two written by David Morrell and drawn by Klaus Janson.

-In May 2013, it was announced that the series would return for two additional issues (32 and 33) that fill a gap left by an earlier storyline, as well as lead into the "Spider-Verse" storyline.
+The series returned for two additional issues (#32 and #33) that fill a gap left by an earlier storyline, as well as lead into the "Spider-Verse" storyline.
 They were released in August 2014.
-In July 2018, a one-shot titled The Superior Octopus was announced.
-It served as a continuation of the history of Otto Octavius after the events of "Go Down Swinging", and also serves as a tie-in to the "Spider-Geddon" storyline.
-In 2018, a new volume of The Superior Spider-Man debuted as part of the "Spider-Geddon" with 12 new issues.
+In 2018, a one-shot titled The Superior Octopus was released, serving as a continuation of the history of Otto Octavius after the events of "Go Down Swinging", and also serves as a tie-in to the "Spider-Geddon" storyline.
+The same year, a second volume of The Superior Spider-Man debuted as part of the "Spider-Geddon" with 12 new issues, written by Christos Gage and drawn by Mike Hawthorne.
+In June 2023, the manga series Spider-Man: Octo-Girl (written by Hideyuki Furuhashi and drawn by Betten Court) launched, serving as a direct sequel and narrative continuation to the first two volumes, and in November 2023, a standalone third volume (written by Slott and drawn by Mark Bagley) began.
+The first volume was adapted into the second season of Marvel's Spider-Man, with the character voiced by Robbie Daymond (Superior Spider-Man's body) and Scott Menville (Otto Octavius' inner thought monologues), with Otto Octavius as the Superior Spider-Man also appearing in Spider-Man: Across the Spider-Verse (2023) as a member of Spider-Man 2099's Spider-Society.